JJChen9/JJChen9/README.md

 <h1 align="center"> 👋 Welcome to JJ Chen's GitHub ! </h1>
 <h3 align="center">A passionate data scientist and frontend developer </h3>

-- 🔭 I’m currently working on **Fermi National Lab**
+- 🔭 I’m currently working on **Fermi National Lab** (2018.08~2023.12).
-I am a Ph.D. candidate in Physics working with Prof. David Koltick @ Purdue University (2018.08~2023.12).
 My research focuses on data analysis and simulation of high-energy particles.
 I use data analysis and numerical simulation, and image processing to understand the physics phenomenon.
 I have applied Machine learning to solve challenging problems.

 - 📫 How to reach me **chen2954@purdue.edu**